 Last week, I was working with my new service dog in training, Addisen, on how to awaken someone during a night terror.
 But I was not expecting that I would have to interrupt a night terror of Addisen’s instead.

-I awoke to terrified, violent screaming coming from this 11-pound chihuahua mix.
+I awoke to terrified, violent screaming coming from this 11-pound Chihuahua mix.

 I quickly flipped on the lights to see if she had fallen off of the bed, had gotten stuck somehow or if I had been suffocating or hurting her unintentionally.

 This time, it was loud and violent … then trailed off to a noisy whine … and then back into a scream, all of which totaled about 5 minutes.

 Do Dogs Have Dreams?
 Nightmares?

-Addisen was most likely having a nightmare, the vet told me, and suggested a supplement called Composure to help with the dog’s anxiety at nighttime.
+Addisen was most likely having a nightmare, the vet told me, and suggested a supplement called Composure to help with my dog’s anxiety at nighttime.

 It has been one week on Composure, and so far so good — no ear-shattering scream in the middle of the night.
-It got me to thinking, though: do dogs really dream?
+It got me to thinking, though: Do dogs really dream?

 People dream to process memories, commit new things to memory and to work out emotions.
 Because dogs are social and emotional animals like us, we can assume dogs dream for the same reasons we do.

-Like any other caring dog owner, I want to wake her up when this happens, but it’s not always best to awaken a dog during a dream.
+Like any other caring dog person, I want to wake her up when this happens, but it’s not always best to awaken a dog during a dream.
 Let me explain …

 Should You Wake Your Dog Up During a Dream?